 2. Balances Blood Sugar and Sustains Energy

 Unlike refined grains, barley has a low glycemic index.
 Its soluble fiber, beta-glucan, slows glucose absorption and stabilizes insulin levels.
+That means Talbina releases energy slowly, avoiding sugar crashes perfect for diabetics or anyone seeking steady vitality throughout the day.

 In the prophetic diet, balance was key — and Talbina embodies that balance beautifully.